MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/controlling-driver-access.md

 For more information, see [Creating Secure Device Installations](https://msdn.microsoft.com/library/windows/hardware/ff540212) and [Device and Driver Installation](https://msdn.microsoft.com/library/windows/hardware/dn653558).

-### Use Secure Default Settings Durring Installation
+### Use Secure Default Settings During Installation

 Most users accept default settings during product installation.
 Therefore, a default setting that can be exploited by a security attack is both highly reproducible and can affect many users.
 Whenever possible, make defaults restrictive and allow system administrators to change them if necessary.
 Do not define nonrestrictive defaults and assume that users or administrators will study your documentation to learn how to tighten them.